-A pregnant employee shall qualify for maternity leave upon completion of the initial probation period.
+(a) A pregnant employee shall qualify for maternity leave upon completion of the initial probation period.

-- (a) An employee is entitled to maternity leave of up to 15 weeks without pay. - (b) An employee shall notify the Employer in writing of the expected delivery date.
+(1) An employee is entitled to maternity leave of up to 15 weeks without pay.

+(2) An employee shall notify the Employer in writing of the expected delivery date.
 Such notice will be given at least 10 weeks prior to the expected delivery date.

-Notice shall be from a qualified medical practitioner licensed to practise in BC or registered midwife. - (c) The period of maternity leave alone or in combination with the leave period of Clause 24.3 shall commence six weeks prior to the expected delivery date.
-The commencement of leave may be deferred for any period approved in writing by a duly qualified medical practitioner or registered midwife. - (d) The Employer shall, with the agreement of the employee, defer the commencement of maternity leave for any period approved in writing by a qualified medical practitioner or registered midwife.
-Where an employee who is at work becomes ill or injured following the commencement of the six week period in (c) above, such illness or injury shall be converted by application of the Short-Term Illness or Injury Plan as follows: - (1) where the illness or injury is not directly related to the condition of pregnancy, STIIP coverage may extend to the scheduled commencement of maternity leave; - (2) where the illness is caused through an abnormal condition of pregnancy and the employee returns to work before the scheduled commencement date of maternity leave, the period of absence will be covered by STIIP. - (e) Maternity leave for employees in their initial probation period shall be in accordance with the Employment Standards Act.
+(3) The period of maternity leave alone or in combination with the leave period of Clause 24.3 shall commence six weeks prior to the expected delivery date.
+The commencement of leave may be deferred for any period approved in writing by a duly qualified medical practitioner or registered midwife.

+(4) The Employer shall, with the agreement of the employee, defer the commencement of maternity leave for any period approved in writing by a qualified medical practitioner.
+Where an employee who is at work becomes ill or injured following the commencement of the six week period in (3) above, such illness or injury shall be converted by application of the Short-Term Illness or Injury Plan as follows:

+(i) where the illness or injury is not directly related to the condition of pregnancy, STIIP coverage may extend to the scheduled commencement of maternity leave;

+(ii) where the illness is caused through an abnormal condition of pregnancy and the employee returns to work before the scheduled commencement date of maternity leave, the period of absence will be covered by STIIP.

+(5) Maternity leave for employees in their initial probation period shall be in accordance with the Employment Standards Act.